-Google’s decision to kill Google Reader underlines the risk you take when committing to the company’s technology stack.
-You really don’t know where you stand with Google and its products from one day to the next.
+Google’s decision to kill Google Reader underlines the risk you take with its apps.
+You never know where you stand with Google and its products from one day to the next.

-What you might see as essential business tools exist only because of Google’s whim.
+What you might see as essential business tools exist at Google’s whim.
 The company can pull the plug at any moment.

 As I wrote earlier: sometimes free is too high a price.

 Google’s high-handed approach to running its business sounds alarm bells.
 I wouldn’t put my faith in a paid Google Apps account.

 Google has a financial incentive to keep paid-for Google Apps running.
 Yet app revenue is a tiny fraction of Google’s business.
 Google could leave thousands of users in the lurch without a blip on the annual result.

 Closing Reader is a small annoyance, but it undermines trust in Google’s entire offering.
 A prudent business user can’t risk committing to such uncertainty.